 Data is the Foundation

 Our full database is the result of about 3,000 hours of work.
-It took us two years to collect all locations of ancient sites around the world.
+It took us over five years to collect all locations of ancient sites around the world.
 We had to find the correct data of the monument’s orientations in regard to True North on Google Earth and/or on maps drawn by archaeologists.
 The database contains only the absolutely necessary data to perform further studies.
 The core of the data are the locations and the orientations of the ancient sites.

 A large portion of our work was to calculate the intersection point of their orientations with the 47.1W longitude line – an imaginary line that appears to run over Greenland.
 How that works is partially explained under The Method.